 Energy saving: This is one of the most important applications of motion sensors.
 Various electric items such as lights, fan AC, etc. can be automatically switched OFF if there are no occupants in the particular room.
 Hence manual switching ON and OFF of these circuits is not required.

 Security systems: Properly installed motion sensors will detect intruders.
 A burglar is unlikely to stick around after triggering an alarm.
 Also, CCTV cameras can be activated upon detecting an intruder.

 Home insurance discounts: Many insurers give discounts to homeowners who take steps to deter potential intruders.

-Enhanced neighborhood security: Intruders tend to give a wide berth to a neighborhood where residents have installed security systems such as motion sensors.
+Enhanced neighbourhood security: Intruders tend to give a wide berth to a neighbourhood where residents have installed security systems such as motion sensors.